-Underweight is reportedly becoming increasingly common among young women in particular.
-A phenomenon specific to Japan and not seen in other developed countries, it is a problem because of its close relationship to the risk of having a low-birthweight infant —— that is to say, expectant mothers who are underweight are more prone to preterm delivery and delivering babies with a low weight at birth.
-It has also emerged that adults who were born with growth restriction are more prone to lifestyle-related diseases such as obesity, cardiovascular diseases, and type 2 diabetes.
+UUnderweight is reportedly becoming increasingly common among young women.
+A phenomenon specific to Japan and not seen in other developed countries, it is a problem because of its close relationship to the risk of having a low birthweight infant —— that is to say, expectant mothers who are underweight are more prone to preterm delivery and delivering low birthweight infants.
+It has also emerged that adults who were born with low birthweight are more prone to lifestyle-related diseases such as obesity, cardiovascular diseases, and type 2 diabetes.
 Healthy physical status of the mother is very important, as it affects her child’s future, and begins with her nutritional management even before pregnancy.

 Special Feature 1 – Children’s Nutrition Maternal nutrition in pregnancy affects future health

 Japan currently has very low rates of both maternal mortality (3.3 per 100,000 total births) and infant mortality under 1 year old (1.9 per 1,000 live births), demonstrating the excellence of Japanese medical care for mothers and children (Vital Statistics of Japan 2019).
 However, at the same time, declining birthweights and an increase in the number of low birthweight (LBW) infants (those weighing less than 2,500 g) are becoming a problem.
 After peaking in the mid-1970s, mean birthweight fell until around 2005, since then they have remained more or less stable.
 After experiencing its biggest fall in the mid-1970s, the proportion of LBW infants saw a linear increase until 2004, since when the trend has remained flat.
 More shockingly, the prevalence of LBW infants is increasing to such an extent that mean birthweight is lower in this modern age of dietary abundance than they were in 1951, shortly after the end of World War II, when food supply was short (Figure 1).